-In any case of suspected or alleged abuse of a child, a call is made to the Department of Children and Families (DCF) and a report is filed.
-This is called a 51A report.
-Those who work directly with children (mandated reporters) (link to Mandated Reporters list) must file an oral report immediately upon suspicionthat a child is suffering from abuse or neglect, and submit a written report to DCF. within 48 hours after filing the oral report.
+In any case of suspected or alleged abuse of a child, a call is made to the Department of Children and Families (DCF) and a report is filed - this is called a 51A report.
+Those who work directly with children (mandated reporters) must file an oral report immediately upon suspicion that a child is suffering from abuse or neglect, and submit a written report to DCF within 48 hours of filing the oral report.
 However, anyone can call and make a report.
-To make this call, contact the DCF Area Office serving the child’s residence and ask for the Protective Screening Unit, or call: Child at Risk Hotline: 1-800-792-5200.
+To make this call, contact the DCF Area Office serving the child’s place of residence and ask for the Protective Screening Unit, or call the Child at Risk Hotline at 1-800-792-5200.

 How do I file a 51-A